EMPLOYMENT LAW NEWS

 Covered Family Member

-Child (biological, adopted, foster, step, or child to whom employee stands in loco parentis, is legal guardian or is de facto parent, regardless of age or dependency); parent of employee or employee’s spouse or registered domestic partner (biological, adoptive, de facto, foster parent, step-parent, legal guardian, or person who stood in loco parentis when employee was minor child); spouse; registered domestic partner; grandparent; grandchild; sibling.
+Child (biological, adopted, foster, step, or child to whom employee stands in loco parentis, is legal guardian or is de facto parent, regardless of age or dependency); parent of employee or employee’s spouse or registered domestic partner (biological, adoptive, de facto, foster parent, step-parent, legal guardian, or person who stood in loco parentis when employee was minor child); spouse; registered domestic partner; grandparent; grandchild; sibling; and an individual who regularly resides in the employee’s home or where the relationship creates an expectation that the employee care for the person.

 Other facets of paid sick leave in Washington State also include: